In Venezuela, the government of President Nicolás Maduro and the opposition are engaged in a bitter power struggle.

 The security forces continue to be seen as the key player in this crisis.
 They have so far remained loyal to Mr Maduro, who has rewarded them with frequent pay rises and put high-ranking military men in control of key posts and industries.

-Talks between the government and the opposition held between May and August last year made no progress.
+Talks between the government and the opposition held in 2019 made no progress.

 How did Venezuela get this bad?